J. G. BALLARD - THE NOVELS

 THE UNLIMITED DREAM COMPANY

-Each of the next few novels offer something different from the 'disaster' and 'urban disaster' novels that preceded them; The Unlimted Dream Company contained substantial fantasy elements.
+Each of the next few novels offer something different from the 'disaster' and 'urban disaster' novels that preceded them; The Unlimited Dream Company contained substantial fantasy elements.

 HELLO AMERICA